 The church is to be led by a plurality of godly leaders.
 By relying on consensual agreement of godly Elders selected from the congregation, the church creates a healthy checks-and-balances of leadership direction, financial accountability, spiritual guidance, and ministry implementation.

 Willow Creek implements these biblical principles in its leadership structure.
 A strategy of biblically based policies and guidelines within its Elder board and ministry leaders guides ministry decisions and ensure that a healthy, God-honoring implementation of leadership and pastoral care is carried out.
 Willow has been blessed by more than four decades of impeccable, godly leadership from an Elder board whose heart beats for the kingdom of God as expressed through the local church.
 We look to the future with confidence, thanks to the servant leadership this team of seasoned Christ followers provides.

-Willow Creek’s Elders provide spiritual oversight, direction, and leadership for the church, entrusting the implementation of that direction to ministry leaders and staff, under the leadership of the senior pastor.
+Willow Creek’s Elders provide spiritual oversight, direction, and leadership for the church, entrusting the implementation of that direction to ministry leaders and staff, under the leadership of the lead pastor.
 Senior staff leadership is held accountable for fulfilling the Elder board’s direction.
 This system of organizational leadership, known as Policy Governance, allows the Elders to focus their gifts and time on their biblical mandate to lead and shepherd the church, while allowing ministry leaders (staff) the opportunity to maximize their gifts and talents as they lead their ministries and make practical decisions on how to implement and carry out the direction provided by the Elders.

 The tasks and responsibilities of the Elders vary greatly and require discernment as the board strives to keep the church on its biblical course.
 The Elder board tackles key issues facing the church.
 These include: